CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 GITHUB_TOKEN: "${{ secrets.GITHUB_TOKEN }}"

-This pre-packaged Action is a JavaScript Action.
-You can refer to the actual execution code in the following file: dist/index.js.
+This packaged Action is a JavaScript Action.
+The actual execution code can be found in the following file: dist/index.js .

 Case — 2

-Automatically assign the author to themselves and comment if there is no Assignee after creating a Pull Request.
-(This only executes on the initial creation.)
+Automatically assign the author and add a comment if there is no Assignee after creating a Pull Request.
+(This only runs on the initial creation)

 Result Image

-• If there is no assignee, assigns the author of the PR & comments the message
+If there is no assignee, assign the PR author & comment a message

 Repo → Actions → New workflow → set up a workflow yourself.